Safe living alone is taking charge of your environment and lifestyle.

 [04:45] — Safe living alone involves intentional control over the environment.

 [05:20] — Lifestyle choices make a difference in crime risk and safe living alone.

 [06:25] — Most crime victims involving strangers were not paying attention

 [09:00] — Should people pretend to others that they are not living alone?

-[09:35] — Advantage to safe living alone is being in charge of environments.
+[09:35] — The Advantage to safe living alone is being in charge of the environment.